• Skip to main content

 • 4 tablespoons fresh orange juice

-• 1/2 of a red onion , grated
+• 1/2 medium red onion grated

 • 2 tablespoons chopped fresh cilantro

-• 2 large cloves garlic , minced
+• 2 cloves garlic minced

-• 4 small slices pickled jalapeños (optional)
+• 4 slices pickled jalapeños optional

-• 1/2 tsp red chilli flakes (or chili powder)
+• 1/2 tsp red chilli flakes or chili powder

 • 1 teaspoon ground cumin